jackhumbert/let_there_be_flight/game_dir/red4ext/plugins/let_there_be_flight/readme.md

 # Let There Be Flight

-This is a mod (currently in a beta state) for Cyberpunk 2077 that adds a flying mechanism to all cars, with a couple different modes and options.
+This is a mod for Cyberpunk 2077 that adds a flying mechanism to all cars, with a couple different modes and options.

 Other features include:
 * Imminent explosion audio indicator